 Dog Tricks and Skills Clicker Training Cloverdale

-What age should I start clicker training my puppy?
+What age should I start clicker training my dog?

-How long does it take to see results with clicker training?
+How long does it usually take to see results with clicker training?